maxx1128/Webdev-Study-Notes/NonFiction/Its(Not)You.md

 We shouldn't rely too much on self-esteem, since it depends on success and therefore isn't always entirely in our control.

-Self-compassion is more important - focus more on just empathizing without yourself and treating yourself better.
+Self-compassion is more important - focus more on just empathizing with yourself and treating yourself better.
 Acknowledge your negative feelings and don't try to deny them, accept them as a normal part of life.

 > [Try] talking to yourself as you would a good friend: “I'm so sorry you're in a bad place today, but these feelings you're having sound pretty normal to me.
 So why don't you ease up on yourself?
 We all feel weak or insecure sometimes.
 You're not alone.”